-The Swedish population has a strong interest in politics.
+Policy Knowledge Score: 9 The Swedish population has a strong interest in politics.
 Election turnout is still very high by most international comparisons.
-The turnout in the 2014 general elections was 85.8 percent which was in increase of 1.2 percentage points from the previous election.
+The turnout in the 2014 general elections was 85.8%, which was an increase of 1.2 percentage points from the previous election.
 Swedish voters tend to decide very late for which party to vote, which may be interpreted as the voters' desire to gather as much information on political parties as possible before they make their final decision.